MarketSquare/robotframework-webservice/README.md

 # Robot Task Webservice

-A web service managing Robot Framework tasks.
+A web service managing Robot Framework tasks/tests.

 # Goal

-This web service shall start Robot Framework tasks and return and cache the according reports.
+This web service shall start Robot Framework tasks/tests and return and cache the according reports.

 # Installation and Execution
 *Default docker image does not support variable files, yet*